microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/multitenantorganization.md

 ---
 title: "multiTenantOrganization resource type"
-description: "An object that represents an organization with more than one instance of Azure Active Directory (Azure AD)."
+description: "Defines an organization with more than one instance of Azure Active Directory (Azure AD)."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"